lpdc/lpdc/README.md

 ## Linear Programming for Data Center

-The code for Mininet is available here: https://github.com/lpdc/lpdc/blob/master/LPDC.py

 The code for GLPK is available here: https://github.com/lpdc/lpdc/blob/master/LPDC.mod

+The code for MPTCP in Mininet is available here: https://github.com/lpdc/lpdc/blob/master/LPDC.py

 ## How to run this project: